common-fate/glide/DEBUGGING.md

 # Running the API with VS-Code debugger

-1. Create the file `.vscode/launch.json` and copy this launch configuration in.
+1. Create the file `.vscode/launch.json` and copy this launch configuration in:

 ```
 {